danpetry/Roli/README.md

 - CV 70 (?) for up and down the notes
 - Pressure

 On a per note basis.
-There are three modes:

-Rotate - Rotate through the outputs
-Reset - Playing a 5th note will reset all notes (= gate off) and start with the first Reassign - Reassign the note which was held the longest.

 # Acknowledgements